Water for Long Island

 There are many important facts that the residents of Long Island should know regarding the groundwater resources on which they rely.

-1. Long Island's aquifer system was designated by the US EPA in 1978 as one of the first four Sole Source Aquifers established in the United States, pursuant to the Federal Safe Drinking Water Act.
+1. The US EPA designated Long Island's aquifer system in 1978 as one of the first four SoleSource Aquifers established in the United States, pursuant to the Federal Safe Drinking Water Act.
 In the case of Long Island, our Sole Source Aquifer system provides 100% of the water used daily by Long Islander residents.

 2. In many areas, current water withdrawals from the aquifer system are approaching an unsustainable level of demand.
 This is especially evident in parts of Nassau County.
 Contrary to popular belief, the aquifers do not contain an unlimited amount of water nor can the aquifers support water withdrawals that push total water loss from the aquifers to levels that exceed recharge.

-To protect the only source of drinking water we have, it must be wisely managed using the best scientific knowledge available.
+To protect the only source of drinking water we have, groundwater must be wisely managed using the best scientific knowledge available.
 Regulatory programs must keep up with science and apply it to prudent and effective management practices that discourage water waste and reduce pollution that can degrade groundwater quality.
 Across much of the U.S., single purpose water agencies provide the expertise, attention and oversight to keep regional water supplies safe and abundant.
 Long Island needs a similar approach.